Alternative fuel vehicle: Formic acid

-The Hyundai ix35 FCEV fuel cell vehicle is available for lease in the U.S. In 2014, a total of 54 units were leased.
-Sales of the Toyota Mirai to government and corporate customers began in Japan on December 15, 2014.
-Toyota delivered the first market placed Mirai to the Prime Minister's Official Residence and announced it got 1,500 orders in Japan in one month after sales began against a sales target of 400 for 12 months.

-Deliveries to retail customers began in California in October 2015.
-A total of 57 units were delivered between October and November 2015.
-Toyota scheduled to release the Mirai in the Northeastern States in the first half of 2016.
-The market launch in Europe is slated for September 2015.

 Liquid nitrogen car

 Liquid nitrogen (LN2) is a method of storing energy.
 Energy is used to liquefy air, and then LN2 is produced by evaporation, and distributed.
 LN2 is exposed to ambient heat in the car and the resulting nitrogen gas can be used to power a piston or turbine engine.
 The maximum amount of energy that can be extracted from LN2 is 213 Watt-hours per kg (W·h/kg) or 173 W·h per liter, in which a maximum of 70 W·h/kg can be utilized with an isothermal expansion process.
 Such a vehicle with a 350-liter (93 gallon) tank can achieve ranges similar to a gasoline powered vehicle with a 50-liter (13 gallon) tank.
 Theoretical future engines, using cascading topping cycles, can improve this to around 110 W·h/kg with a quasi-isothermal expansion process.
 The advantages are zero harmful emissions and superior energy densities compared to a compressed-air vehicle as well as being able to refill the tank in a matter of minutes.